Electric Vehicle Energy Management System (EV EMS)

 Participant Characteristics

-There are 12 residential customers enrolled in this pilot — six with an existing EMS device and six who had a new EMS device installed.
+There were twelve residential customers enrolled in this pilot — six with an existing EMS device and six who had a new EMS device installed.

 Pilot Status